Connecting Azure Blob Storage

 • Functionality — Connected Azure Blob Storage containers are supported for use as a source of input files, a destination for file output, and as an upstream or downstream integration in deployments.
 Azure Blob Storage containers can also be used as default drives.

-• Authentication — AI Hub supports two authentication methods for Azure Blob Storage containers: connection strings and service principals.
+• Authentication — AI Hub supports three authentication methods for Azure Blob Storage containers: connection strings, service principals, and managed identities.

 • Supported content — Any supported file types.